-- Reduces Food for Wildlife
+- Reduces Food and Habitat for Wildlife

-Reduces Food for Wildlife:
+Reduces Food and Habitat for Wildlife:

 “Cover of wildlife forage species was significantly reduced by glyphosate application compared to no treatment”- S.E.
 Hoyles, B.S.
 Biring., W.J.
 Hays Byl.
 Twelve Year Conifer and Vegetation Responses to Discing and Glyphosate Treatments on a BWBSmw Backlog Site, Ministry of Forests, 1999, page 17.